PROJECT ORIENTATION AS A MANAGEMENT STRATEGY

 The module includes 6 lessons-educational units:

-Lesson 1 Defining the project scope and project context.
+Lesson 1 Designing the project organization, information and scope.

 The module includes 4 lessons- educational units: